SORMAS-Foundation/SORMAS-Project/sormas-backend/doc/UserDataAccess.md

 * officers see all events of their district
 * informants dont see events

+# EventParticipant
+* users see all participants of all events they can access

 # Tasks
 * whoever created the task or is assigned to it is allowed to access it
 * all tasks for the user's cases